priendeau/Fnct.d/README.rst

 as it was definied by author and what the author definied inside this library.
 According to this Library, following term :

-- Evalutative brace is      : equivalent to
+- Evalutative-Executive brace is : equivalent to
 .. code-block:: shell

  ' eval $( ... ) '